mikkoam/hello-world/README.md

 Hi!

-I like research and sailing.
+Mikko here, I like research and sailing.